-- If you're only syncing some folders to your computer, the storage on your computer will be less than what is shown on Google Drive.
+- If you only sync some folders to your computer, the storage on your computer will be less than what is shown on Google Drive.

 - Your computer may show a slightly different file size than drive.google.com because of Mac or PC requirements.

-All your files will stay safe, but you won't be able to store anything new.
+All of your current files will remain, but you won't be able to add new files.
 For example:

 - Google Drive: You won't be able to sync or upload new files.
 Syncing between your computer's Google Drive folder and My Drive will stop.
 You can still create Google documents because they don't take up any storage space.

-- Google Photos: If you store photos in Original quality and you run out of storage space, we'll ask if you want to buy more storage, back up in High quality (lower resolution), or turn off back up.
+- Google Photos: If you store photos in Original quality and run out of storage space, you can buy more storage, back up in High quality (lower resolution), or turn off back up.

 - Gmail: You won't be able to send or receive messages.